I love walking in the Kiwi Bush

-The bush in NZ perfect if you love to hang out in the outdoors
+The bush in NZ is a good choice if you love to hang out in the outdoors

 Let me describe my view of walking in the bush